John H. Tyson: Personal life

 Tyson is an Episcopalian.
-He collects art and owns paintings by Willem de Kooning, Roy Lichtenstein and Andy Warhol.
+Like his late father, he collects art and owns paintings by Willem de Kooning, Roy Lichtenstein and Andy Warhol.
 He married in 1987 then divorced in 1998.
 He lives in Johnson, Arkansas.
-He fathered two children: John Randal and Olivia Laine.
+He has two children: John Randal and Olivia Laine.
+Effective May 2025, both of his children were named as directors of Tyson Foods’ board.